 A reassuring guide for parents that explains a complex topic in simple, easy-to-understand terms.
 Includes information on infection of the heart and its valves, common tests a child may need, questions to ask your doctor, commonly used medications and future risk factors.

-The Heart of a Child: What Families Need to Know About Heart Disorders in Children by Catherine A. Neill, MD, Edward B. Clark, Carleen Clark
+The Heart of a Child: What Families Need to Know About Heart Disorders in Children by Catherine A. Neill, MD; Edward B. Clark, MD; and Carleen Clark, RN

 A comprehensive guide written for parents of a child with heart problems.
 Includes new and updated information on the genetics of heart defects, new approaches to treatment, prenatal care and a list of information resources.

-The Heart of a Mother by Anna Marie Jaworski (Preface), Judy Norwood (Introduction)
+The Heart of a Mother, edited by Anna Marie Jaworski

 A collection of heartwarming stories from mothers of children with congenital heart defects.

-The Parent's Guide to Children's Congenital Heart Defects: What They Are, How to Treat Them, How to Cope with Them by Sylvester Stallone (Foreword), Gerri Freid Kramer, Shari Maurer
+The Parent's Guide to Children's Congenital Heart Defects: What They Are, How to Treat Them, How to Cope with Them, by Gerri Freid Kramer and Shari Maurer

 Written by two parents of children with congenital heart defects.
 A simple question-and-answer format includes responses from more than 30 experts in pediatric cardiology.